-Any specification proposed by the applicant is mentioned on the CEP together with the corresponding analytical method.
+Any specification proposed by the applicant is mentioned on the CEP when relevant, together with the corresponding analytical method.

-Note: The EDQM assessors do not make a final conclusion on compliance with ICH Q3D, as this should be done within the context of the marketing authorisation application for the medicinal product in which the substance covered by the CEP is introduced.
+Note: Information mentioned on the CEP is intended to feed the risk assessment for elemental impurities in the context of the marketing authorisation application for the medicinal product in which the substance covered by the CEP is introduced.